 Microarrays were carried out to assess the transcriptome response as a whole to various conditions.
 This method detects mRNA changes in extracted mRNA following 6 h of exposure to stimulation conditions.
 Extracted RNA samples were amplified and labelled with dyes that when incubated with the chip will bind specifically to the sixty thousand probes of complimentary sequences for detection of a scanning imager.
 Two conditions were then compared and whole transcriptome changes can be investigated.

+Microarray was performed using the reagents (Low input Quick Amp Labelling kit, one colour Agilent 5190-2305, RNA spike-in kit, One colour Agilent 5188-5282, Gene expression hybridization kit Agilent 5188-5242, Gene expression wash buffer, Agilent 5188-5327, RNeasy mini kit, Qiagen 74104) following the One colour Microarray-Based Gene Expression Analysis, Low input Quick Amp Labelling protocol (version 6.6, September 2012 Agilent technologies, G4140-90040) as outlined in Figure 2-2 .

 Cells were plated, stimulated and RNA extracted as described previously.
 Pools of RNA from three individual sample flasks were run per sub-array with three sub-arrays performed for each condition in the format displayed in Figure 2-3.
 This gives 9 individual flasks of cells used per condition.
 RNA was assessed for quality using the bioanalyzer as detailed above.

-Microarray was performed using the reagents (Low input Quick Amp Labelling kit, one colour Agilent 5190-2305, RNA spike-in kit, One colour Agilent 5188-5282, Gene expression hybridization kit Agilent 5188-5242, Gene expression wash buffer, Agilent 5188-5327, RNeasy mini kit, Qiagen 74104) following the One colour Microarray-Based Gene Expression Analysis, Low input Quick Amp Labelling protocol (version 6.6, September 2012 Agilent technologies, G4140-90040) as outlined in Figure 2-2 .